 Table of Contents

-Omnichannel experience rather means all these and other sales channels are integrated into each other, providing your customer with a seamless experience, no matter which device they use to interact with you.
+Omnichannel experience rather means all these and other sales channels are integrated into each other, providing your customers with a seamless experience, no matter which device they use to interact with you.

 You can’t say your strategy is omnichannel unless the channels are coordinated, integrated, aiming at one and the same goal.